 After a few minutes, I add the chunky blend of 8 tomatoes, 3 small red onions and a mix of chili peppers.
 This should of course be done to taste.
 The key is to keep the mixture chunky so it cooks faster, and cooks down into a sauce that coats the snails.

 My spices go in – curry powder, dried thyme, ginger and garlic powders too.
+And a bit of stock, or some of the cooking liquid.
 Exactly like the giz-dodo recipe.

 I set the pot on a medium to high heat, lid off to allow the sauce reduce, and the snails absorb some of the flavours.

 15, 20 minutes later, with lots of stirring and keen eyes, my snails are cooked.
 Oh, did I mention tasting along the way?
 To check for doneness.
 Of course!!!!

 I toss in a handful of chopped green bell pepper, and take the pot off the heat.
 I stir this through and the snails are ready for service.

 Hot, spicy, sweet and peppery.
 Chewy too.
 All textures, very much welcomed.